 ▲ Do not attempt to repair a worn chain.
-Replace worn or damaged chains with a set (LH and RH).
+Replace worn or damaged chains.
 Do not piece chains together.

 (1) Lift chain inspection and measurement

 Inspect and lubricate the lift chains every PM (250 hours).
 When operating in corrosive environments, inspect the chains every 50 hours.
 During the inspection, check for the following conditions